osrsbox/osrsbox-db/item_db_workflow/README.md

 ## JoinSingleJSONFiles.py

-- This script takes a directory as an argument
+- This script takes a directory as an argument and a filename to output
 - For example: The directory could be:
     - `..\docs\items-json`
     - `..\item_db_tools\items-json`
 - The script will parse all single JSON files
 - All JSON files are combined into allitems_db.json
 - Command to run:
-- `python3.6 JoinSingleJSONFiles.py -d ../docs/items-json`
+- `python3.6 JoinSingleJSONFiles.py -d ../docs/items-json -o output.json`
-- `python.exe JoinSingleJSONFiles.py -d ..\docs\items-json`
+- `python.exe JoinSingleJSONFiles.py -d ..\docs\items-json -o output.json`

 ## CheckMissingItems.py